-Free & Cheap Land Activities
+Free and Cheap Land Activities

 Aside from embracing “Fiji time” by lazying in a hammock or lounging by the pool, there’s a great deal of free or super cheap land activities.
 Seriously, you won’t need to spend a thing to have a good time.
 Cultural activities such as crafts, guided walks and village visits usually come at a small fee (FJ$10-$50).

-Walks & Hiking
+Walks and Hiking

 Most resorts and homestays have access to spectacular walks on the islands.
 From short beach walks to mountain hikes, there’s something for every fitness level.
 Sunset or sunrise is the most popular time of day to go for a walk, so ask about the sunset walk at Naqalia Lodge or explore caves, jungles and beaches with Barefoot Kuata Resort.

-Fijian Crafts & Cooking Lessons
+Fijian Crafts and Cooking Lessons